Skip to main content

 1. Codecademy

 Codecademy is one of the most renowned online code schools to offer free programming courses.
-The website includes separate tutorials for both Ruby and Rails, and by the time you’re done, you will have built eight fully functional web applications.
+The website includes separate tutorials for both Ruby and Rails.
+By the time you’re done, you will have built eight fully functional web applications.

 2. The Ruby on Rails Tutorial